• Skip to primary navigation

 • Orange zest and juice: Both zest and juice of orange are needed for a perfect flavor.

-How to make Orange Cupcakes:
+How to make Orange Flavored Cupcakes:

-• We will begin by sifting our usual dry ingredients.
-Creaming our room temperature butter and sugar, to yield soft, buttery and fluffy cupcakes.
+• Step 2.
+Next, cream room temperature butter and sugar for 2-3 minutes to yield soft, buttery and fluffy cupcakes.

 Orange Cupcake with piped orange buttercream frosting and a raspberry on top.